Travel Wiretapping Legal Investigations: Were Your Privacy Rights Violated?

 One such tool, called the Meta pixel, can be embedded on any webpage and programmed to capture nearly every action a visitor takes on the page, such as the buttons they click, the searches they perform and the content they view.
 This data can then be used by both the website operator and Meta to better target advertisements to their users.

-Attorneys are specifically looking into whether the websites mentioned above are using the Meta pixel to track information about users’ travel plans, including details about their booked itineraries.
-It’s possible that this data is being shared with Meta along with each person’s Facebook ID, which is a unique identifier that could potentially be used to match the person’s reservation information with their individual Facebook profile.
+Attorneys are specifically looking into whether the websites mentioned above are using a third-party pixel to track information about users’ travel plans, including details about their booked itineraries.
+In regard to the Meta pixel, it’s possible that data is being shared along with each person’s Facebook ID, which is a unique identifier that could potentially be used to match the person’s reservation information with their individual Facebook profile.

 These suspected data-sharing practices may violate certain wiretapping laws, which prohibit the interception and disclosure of an individual’s electronic communications without their permission.